funbiscuit/curvedetect/README.md

 Run the binary `curvedetect` and open desired image.

-Work mode is changed from context menu (right click on opened image and select Points, Horizon or Ticks).
+Work mode is changed from context menu (right click on opened image and select Points, Grid or Horizon).

 It is better to enable "Show binarization" and tune binarization level in such way that you see you curve while background is white.

 If image is rotated - choose horizon and change default horizontal line to horizontal line of image.

-Switch to ticks.
-Position ticks at the correct location on image (it is better to choose ticks at the ends of curve for better accuracy).
-Double click each tick and enter correct value for this tick line.
+Switch to grid mode.
+Position grid lines at the correct location on image (it is better to choose grid lines at the ends of curve for better accuracy).
+Double click each grid line and enter correct value for this grid line.

 Switch to points.
 Add new points by holding Ctrl and clicking with left mouse button.
-Then drag point to the point on curve (hold ctrl to snap point to black pixel in black-white image).
-Increase subdivision to create extra points between manually created ones.
-Subdivided points will automatically snap to black pixels.
+Then drag it to the point on curve (hold ctrl to snap point to black pixel in black-white image).
+By default subdivision is at maximum and gives you a lot of extra points between manually added ones.
+Subdivided points are automatically snapped to black pixels.
+But you can decrease subdivision if you don't want extra points.

+For more accuracy of snapping tune curve thickness.
+It should be about the same as actual thickness of curve on the image.
+For example, if you have high dpi image, your curve might be 20 pixels thick.
+If you leave curve thickness at 3 (default), snapping will be not accurate and you can see that if you zoom in.
+Points will not be at the center of curve.
+When you increase curve thickness, subdivided points will start towards the center of curve and finally will be positioned at its center.

 After you added all points and you see a correct curve - export it.
 You can copy to clipboard in text format or export to file.
 Export is supported only to Matlab (.mat) format and text formats (any other extension).